sola-st/DyPyBench/README.md

     - Specify project to generate static call graphs using PyCG

 ### Structure of includes.txt for DynaPyt
+Contains the list of files to be instrumented when running DynaPyt.

     - proj_name flag path
         - proj_name: Project name for which the entry belongs to
         - flag: d for directory path or f for file path
         - path: path of the file/directory to instrument from the root of the project

 ### Structure of includes.txt for LExecutor
+Contains the list of files to be instrumented when running LExecutor.

     - proj_name path
         - proj_name: Project name for which the entry belongs to
         - path: path of the file to instrument from the root of DyPyBench

-## How to copy files from and to the Docker container?
+### How to copy files from and to the Docker container?

 1. Using volume to map local directory to container directory
     - Start the container with the --volume flag and provide full folder paths